matthewburlew/Loops/README.md

 Question 9: This Python program projects bysiness revenue over a 10-year period using compound annual growth.
 The program accepts and initial revenue amount, accepts an annual growth rate(percentage), Applies compound growth year-by-year, and prints a formatted revenue projectiion table.

+Question 10: This Python program simulates a revenue growth chart using  ASCII bars.
+It demonstrates coompound growth, loops, and string multiplication for simple data visulaization.